Medical Oncology Program

 The most unique feature of our program is that the residents in Medical Oncology work one-on-one with the medical oncologists.
 This affords the greatest amount of teaching and commitment to excellence as residents develop independent diagnostic and therapeutic skills over the two-year training period.
 Also, towards the end of the first year of training, the residents participate in a weekly Resident Longitudinal clinic, and has its own primary nurse assigned to work with the resident.
 Residents attend to patients in this clinic until the completion of their oncology training.
 This allows the residents to manage patients throughout the full course of their treatment, and augments their clinical skills, confidence and consultant level abilities in order to be better prepared for independent practice.

-The residency program is conducted at one main site within the London Regional Cancer Program (LRCP) which is part of the Victoria Campus of London Health Sciences Centre.
-However, several Medical Oncologists also run weekly clinics in 2 peripheral community hospitals in St. Thomas and Woodstock, which allows the residents the opportunity for built-in community oncology experience.
+The residency program is conducted at one main site within the London Health Sciences Centre Verspeeten Family Cancer Centre which is part of the Victoria Campus of London Health Sciences Centre.
+There are options to do some rotations such as Hematology at the Windsor Regional Cancer Centre, and we have connections with many community hospitals in the area.

 We welcome you to further explore the information herein that further supports our commitment to training and education in the Medical Oncology Residency program.